JulienCalvignac/BuDa/Readme.md

 BuDa has been developed within a project called HOLISHIP.
 The HOLISHIP project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement n° 689074.

-## Liability

-It shall be understood that BuDa is a Proof-Of-Concept tool.
-BuDa shall not be used for actual industrial purposes or any purpose other than academic research or testing BuDa as a Proof-Of-Concept.
-The creators of BuDa and its contributors shall not be held responsible for any damage or financial loss resulting from its use.

 ## Contributing

 BuDa is still under development.
 All contributions and feedback are warmly welcome !
 Please refer to the "governance" file in the repository to maximize feedback & contribution efficiency.